kcp-dev/enhancements/keps/core/model-cross-worksapce-entitlements.md

 those entitlement policy bindings which _do_ set `"children":true`, replication using the cache server will be required.

-A server will also exists that can field entitlement review requests.
+A server will also exist that can field entitlement review requests.
 This server will entirely ignore the `userInfo` section of the entitlement review request, and only operate on the request information.
 A simple deep equality will be done to determine if an entitlement in the request matches one in a policy.